enisz/igdb/src/assets/templates/05-examples.md

 ---
-overview: Example codes
+overview: Working examples, covering most of the functionalities of the wrapper
-icon: fa-laptop-code
+icon: fa-code
 ---

 # Examples